Dilary Heredia-Beltrán

 Dilary Heredia-Beltrán (born September 9, 2002) is a professional soccer player who plays as a midfielder for Liga MX Femenil club UANL.
 Born in the United States, she has been called up to the Mexico U23.

+Early life and education

+Heredia-Beltrán grew up in Wichita, Kansas.
+She attended West Virginia University and played forward on the Mountaineers team.

 Club career

 In 2025, she started her career in UANL.

 International career

 Since 2025, Heredia has been part of the Mexico U-23 team.